john-a-ellis/supervisedLearningCreditCardFraud/README.md

 Balanced accuracy accounts for the class imbalance by considering both positive and negative predictions.
 It is calculated as the average of two ratios:

-The correctly predicted fraudulent transactions divided by all fraudulent transactions (cpf/af).
+The correctly predicted fraudulent transactions are divided by all fraudulent transactions (cpf/af).
-The correctly predicted non-fraudulent transactions divided by all non-fraudulent transactions (cpnf/anf).
+The correctly predicted non-fraudulent transactions are divided by all non-fraudulent transactions (cpnf/anf).
 Mathematically:

 Balanced Accuracy = (cpf/af + cpnf/anf) / 2